Medieval Merchant's House: 13th to 15th centuries

 The Medieval Merchant's House was built in about 1290 on French Street, Southampton, then a major port and a large provincial town with a population of around 5,000, grown rich from the trade with England's continental possessions in Europe.
 The area of Southampton around French Street had been re-planned earlier in the century, reducing the numbers of farm animals kept in and around the houses, driving poorer merchants and craftsmen into the less desirable northern half of the city, and creating a quarter of large, impressive houses, often built in stone with tiled roofs.
 The original house was designed for use by John Fortin, a prosperous wine merchant, with a vaulted cellar for holding stock, a shop at the front of the property and accommodation for the family; much of it was built in stone, but it featured a timber front, a fashionable design for the period.
 At least 60 other houses similar to the Medieval Merchant's House were built in Southampton at around the same time.

 By the 1330s, Southampton's prosperity was in a slow decline.
-In 1338 there was a successful French attack on the town, during which various buildings were burned and castle was damaged.
+In 1338 there was a successful French attack on the town, during which various buildings were burned and the castle was damaged.
 The house may have been one of those damaged in the raid, as the south-western corner of the building collapsed around that time and had to be quickly rebuilt; other alterations, including the addition of a fireplace, may have been carried out at the same time.
-Southampton's economy collapsed in the aftermath of the attacks and never fully recovered.
+Southampton's economy collapsed in the aftermath of the attacks.
 The character of French Street began to change, as many houses were sub-divided or redeveloped to fit in more buildings.
 The Medieval Merchant's House ceased to be used by major merchants and by 1392 appears to have been rented out to tenants by Thomas Fryke and John Barflet, the latter a descendant of John Fortin, for whom the house was originally built.

 During the 15th century the economy of Southampton improved as a result of the Italian wool trade and the presence of many foreign merchants.
 The Medieval Merchant's House was acquired by a sequence of established Southampton merchants, but it remained intact as a detached dwelling, unlike many other properties in the neighbourhood that were combined to form the larger homes that became more fashionable in the late 15th century.
 In the middle of the 16th century, however, Southampton's economy collapsed once again as trade with Italy declined, taking with it the prosperity of French Street.
 A new parlour was installed in the house, and a floor was added halfway across the open hall to produce additional sleeping space.